Fifty-move rule: Statement of rule

 In correspondence chess under ICCF rules, the fifty-move rule only applies when more than seven pieces remain on the board; when seven pieces or fewer remain, a win or draw may be claimed with reference to endgame tablebases.
 Tablebases do not consider the 50- or 75-move rules, so a position that is a theoretical win according to the tablebases may be a draw in over-the-board chess.
 Such a position is sometimes termed a "cursed win" (where mate can be forced, but it runs afoul of the 50-move rule), or a "blessed loss" from the perspective of the other player.

+In retrograde analysis problems, castling also resets the fifty-move rule counter.

 Seventy-five-move rule

 If seventy-five moves are made without a pawn move or capture being made, the game is drawn unless the seventy-fifth move delivers a checkmate.
 No claim needs to be made by either player, as the draw is mandatorily applied by the arbiter.